Yazoo City Mississippi LSAT Prep Courses

 - Eighty hours of in-class instruction

-- The complete set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)

 - Access to TestMasters’ proven methods and techniques